Diamonds – a buyer’s guide

 There’s a lot more to diamonds than meets the eye.
 Setting out to choose one can be a daunting and confusing experience if you don’t know what to look for.

 To help you along your way, we’ve put together this diamond guide so you can make an educated and stress-free decision when the time comes.

-Diamonds are graded by their “four Cs” – Cut, Clarity, Colour and Carats (weight).
-Here’s a quick-fire explanation of each.
+Diamonds are grade by their “four Cs” – Cut, clarity, colour and carat (weight).

-All four Cs are important in determining the cost of a particular diamond, and as you’ll find out, prices can vary wildly depending on how a diamond is classed within each.
+All four Cs are important in determining the value of a particular diamond and, as you’ll find out, prices can vary wildly depending on how a diamond is classed within each.

-That said, it’s important not to get too hung on the technicalities, especially when it comes to how a stone performs (rather than its size or weight).
+That said, it’s important not to get too hung on the technicalities, especially when it comes to how a diamond performs (rather than its size or weight).